-This Word Finder Tool is really easy to use, simply enter up to 12 letters and 3 wildcards, click the Solve button and all possible words will be found.
-Use ? for up to three blank tiles.
+This free, online Word Finder Tool is really easy to use, simply enter up to 12 letters and wildcards, click the Solve button and all possible words will be found.
+Use ? for blank tiles.

 Scrabble Solver includes advanced search features including "Begins With", "Ends With" and "Contains".
 So whatever letters you have, you can find the best combination possible.